japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveSubquery.md

 resolveSubQueries(plan: LogicalPlan, plans: Seq[LogicalPlan]): LogicalPlan
 ----

-`resolveSubQueries` requests the input link:spark-sql-LogicalPlan.adoc[logical plan] to link:catalyst/QueryPlan.md#transformExpressions[transform expressions] (down the operator tree) as follows:
+`resolveSubQueries` requests the input spark-sql-LogicalPlan.md[logical plan] to catalyst/QueryPlan.md#transformExpressions[transform expressions] (down the operator tree) as follows:

 .
-For link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc[ScalarSubquery] expressions with link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc#plan[subquery plan] not link:spark-sql-LogicalPlan.adoc#resolved[resolved] and <<resolveSubQuery, resolveSubQuery>> to create resolved `ScalarSubquery` expressions
+For spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md[ScalarSubquery] expressions with spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md#plan[subquery plan] not spark-sql-LogicalPlan.md#resolved[resolved] and <<resolveSubQuery, resolveSubQuery>> to create resolved `ScalarSubquery` expressions

 .
-For link:spark-sql-Expression-Exists.adoc[Exists] expressions with link:spark-sql-Expression-Exists.adoc#plan[subquery plan] not link:spark-sql-LogicalPlan.adoc#resolved[resolved] and <<resolveSubQuery, resolveSubQuery>> to create resolved `Exists` expressions
+For spark-sql-Expression-Exists.md[Exists] expressions with spark-sql-Expression-Exists.md#plan[subquery plan] not spark-sql-LogicalPlan.md#resolved[resolved] and <<resolveSubQuery, resolveSubQuery>> to create resolved `Exists` expressions

 .
-For link:spark-sql-Expression-In.adoc[In] expressions with link:spark-sql-Expression-ListQuery.adoc[ListQuery] not link:spark-sql-Expression-ListQuery.adoc#resolved[resolved] and <<resolveSubQuery, resolveSubQuery>> to create resolved `In` expressions
+For spark-sql-Expression-In.md[In] expressions with spark-sql-Expression-ListQuery.md[ListQuery] not spark-sql-Expression-ListQuery.md#resolved[resolved] and <<resolveSubQuery, resolveSubQuery>> to create resolved `In` expressions

 NOTE: `resolveSubQueries` is used exclusively when `ResolveSubquery` is <<apply, executed>>.